FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/lora-3.md

 ---
-title : "Part III :  What does low rank factorization of Convolutional Layer really do?" date : 2024-07-24 mathjax : true thumbnail : gallery/thumbnails/decomposition_illustration.png
+title : "Part III :  What does Low Rank Factorization of a Convolutional Layer really do?" date : 2024-07-24 mathjax : true thumbnail : gallery/thumbnails/decomposition_illustration.png